Are you Making these 5 Running Mistakes? Learn How to Run Better

 Many running injuries are a result of muscular imbalances and underdeveloped back and abdominal muscles.
 That is why you should regularly incorporate runner-specific strengthening and stabilization exercises into your training routine.
 A strong core not only helps you run more efficiently, but it also eliminates compensatory movements, stabilizes your spine and prevents injuries and overuse symptoms.
 Don’t miss our article about strength training for runners.

-If you avoid these training mistakes, nothing can really go wrong come race day 🙂 We wish you the best of luck on your next race!
+If you avoid these common mistakes, nothing can really go wrong when you’re running.
+We wish you the best of luck on your next race!